Audi A1 South Africa customization guide: Black Edition, options & colours

 - Black finishes on the front and rear bumpers

-- Silver Grey Diamond accent surfaces
+- Silver Grey Diamond trim pieces

 - Slate Grey polygon dashboard inlays